ThomasCaud/data-analysis-scripts/README.md

 # python
-A few files python for statistics applications
+A few python3 files for statistics applications